Top Five Global M&A Growth Strategies for Boards

 In an era of shareholder activism, possible proxy fights, and replacing an entire slate of board nominees, directors are evaluating the deals with more diligence than a decade ago.
 Costly litigation has also risen against the U.S. & European Non-Executive directors on both sides of the Atlantic Ocean.

 Global data released by the Economist in late June informs that M&A activity has increased to the levels last seen back in 2007.
 Deals already announced this year have amounted to $1.7 Trillion.

 Global M&A Growth Strategies

-Global Boards can improve competitive position in key markets, gain channels of distribution, gain access to new technology and resources through M&A transactions.
-Diversification strategies can be achieved.
-Boards face challenges of merging or being a target of a friendly or hostile acquisition.
+Global Boards can improve their competitive position in key markets, gain distribution channels, and gain access to new technology and resources through M & M&A transactions. they can achieve diversification strategies.
+Boards face challenges of merging or being a friendly or hostile acquisition target.

 I encourage board chairs seeking growth through diversification strategies to make sure that M&A discussions are regularly scheduled with management at board meetings and the annual retreats with top executives of the company.